billkremer/target-myretail/readme.md

 ### To Run This Repo Locally:

 1. $ git clone https://github.com/billkremer/target-myretail.git
 2. $ cd target-myretail
 2. $ npm install
+0. Start your local MongoDB server on port 27017
+0.1 Create a collection with the name: products
 3. $ npm start
+3.4 seed the database by POSTing to the secret URL
 4. navigate to [http://localhost:3000/products/](http://localhost:3000/products/)
 5. input working ids after the /products/ in the URL